DWZ to the four as Warriors run Red V ragged

 Flying finisher Dallin Watene-Zelezniak helped himself to a career-high four tries as the Warriors outclassed the Dragons 48-18 at WIN Stadium on Friday night.

-The Warriors’ ninth win of the season lifts them into the top four and they are looking good to play finals footy for the first time since 2018.
+The Warriors’ ninth win of the season lifts them into the top four and looking good to play finals footy for the first time since 2018.

 Six minutes later it was the Warrior’s other winger Marcelo Montoya getting across the stripe but the try was disallowed due to obstruction in the lead-up.